aly2233/Psychic-Cipher/README.md

 # Psychic-Cipher

 ## Curious about wanting to learn tarot?
-Maybe even want to reflect publically to others or privately like a journal about your readings?
-Our tarot app enables seamless readings with options of spreads consisting of 1 card, 3 cards, and 5 cards.
+Do you, maybe even want to reflect publically to others or privately like a journal about your readings?
+Our tarot app enables seamless readings with options of spread, consisting of 1 card, 3 cards, and 5 cards.
 After receiving readings, users have the option to reflect on their readings like a journal entry.
 In addition, users can post thoughts, opinions, and interpretations on individual cards for other users to see.

 ## Check it out live!
 [On Heroku](https://psychiccipher.herokuapp.com/#/)